SunTrust mortgage rates

 SunTrust’s mortgage loan products include:

-- Jumbo loans — For those who need to borrow above the cap for conventional loans, which is currently $484,350 in most areas
+- Jumbo loans: For those who need to borrow above the cap for conventional loans, which is currently $ in most areas

-- VA loans — Zero-percent down payment and other benefits for service members and veterans who qualify
+- VA loans: Zero-percent down payment option and other benefits for service members and veterans who qualify

-- Doctor Loan Program — Zero-down payment and other benefits for eligible dentists, physicians, and licensed residents/interns/fellows
+- Doctor loan program: Zero-down payment option and other benefits for eligible dentists, physicians, and licensed residents/interns/fellows

-SunTrust also offers both HomeReady & Home Possible mortgages.
-These two home loan programs, backed by Fannie Mae and Freddie Mac, let buyers qualify with as little as three percent down.
-They’re meant to be accessible for lower-income buyers and families.
+SunTrust also offers both HomeReady and Home Possible mortgages.
+These two home loan programs, backed by Fannie Mae and Freddie Mac, let buyers qualify with as little as 3% down.
+They’re meant to be accessible for low-income buyers and households.

 All told, SunTrust has a wider range of mortgages than many competitors.
 It might turn out to have home loan options for people who have trouble qualifying elsewhere.